PITTSFIELD -- The city's animal shelter is temporarily off limits to the public to keep at bay a potentially deadly disease in dogs.

 In June, state officials warned of an outbreak in North County, as well as Worcester County, which involved dozens of dogs, several of which had to be euthanized, according to the Massachusetts Department of Agricultural Resources' Division of Animal Health.

-At the Berkshire Humane Society shelter, the canine parvovirus currently isn't a problem as all dogs arriving or leaving the Barker Road facility must
+At the Berkshire Humane Society shelter, the canine parvovirus currently isn't a problem as all dogs arriving or leaving the Barker Road facility must be vaccinated.

 "We're always monitoring the parvovirus and our building was designed 10 years ago to help prevent the spread of disease among the animals," said Executive Director John Perrault.